 A curriculum refers to the planned course of study.
 Its purpose is to guide students and teachers on how instruction and studies should progress.
-In the curriculum, the degree structure, study modules and courses are described in detail, along with the recommended course sequence and key learning outcomes.
+In the curriculum, the curriculum structure and timimg plan, study modules and courses are described in detail, along with the recommended course sequence and key learning outcomes.

 The degree system in medicine and dentistry continue to have only one cycle.
 In medicine, students study directly for the postgraduate degree of licentiate, which is 360 ECTS credits in total, with a normative study time of six years.
 The degree in dentistry is also the licentiate degree, which is 330 ECTS credits and takes five and a half years.